beaverbuilder/documentation/docs/assistant/getting-started/install.md

 id: install
 title: Install the Assistant Plugin
 sidebar_label: Install
+description: Learn how to install the Assistant plugin.
 ---

 There are three methods for installing the Assistant plugin, which are outlined below.